Embroidered States Artwork

 Perfect For: Grandparents or Pop Art fans.

-Make It Say Christmas: Pick images from winters past and print the photos on paint-chip cards in classic reds and greens.
+How to Make It Say Christmas: Pick images from winters past and print the photos on paint-chip cards in classic reds and greens.
 Adorn the frames with Christmas ribbon or sprigs of greenery.

 These gifts already say Christmas, and they're perfect for friends, your favorite hostess, or gift exchanges.